-By using the specializations of the 'Rule Component' concept from the Scenario modeltype, users can define their desired scenario rules in natural language.
+By using the specializations of the 'Rule Component' concept from the Scenario model type, users can define their desired scenario rules through natural language.
 The specified rule components are then bridged to the fitting 'IoT Device' in the Environment model and the corresponding 'CPS Element' within the IoT Infrastructure model.
-For this bridging process, the 'Context Bridge' concept is utilized, which is automatically added for each 'Rule Component' that is created through an event-based functionality.
-Afterwards, the respective references to the related modeling concepts can be specified within the 'Context Bridge' concept.
+For this bridging process, the 'Context Bridge' concept is utilized, which is automatically added through an event-based functionality for each created 'Rule Component'.
+Afterward, the respective references to the related modeling concepts can be specified within the 'Context Bridge' concept.
 In addition, the Scenario model provides functionalities that enable users to directly deploy as well as undeploy defined rules, assuming a link to the API of the IoT platform of choice has been created beforehand.